-Some of the caulk was missing from around the base of the tub and the master bathroom vanity in the master bathroom.
+There was a gap in some of the caulk around the tub in the master bathroom.
 These areas should be sealed to prevent moisture penetration.
 Failure to keep walls sealed can cause deterioration and extensive moisture damage including mold growth to the interior walls, which is not always visible at the time of the inspection.